Disadvantages Of An Autocratic Leader

 Difficulty in Adapting to Change

-In contrast, organizations that embrace more flexible and adaptive leadership styles are better equipped to navigate uncertainty and thrive in dynamic environments.
+In contrast, organizations that embrace more flexible and adaptive leadership styles are better equipped to deal with uncertainty and thrive in dynamic environments.
 Participative leadership encourages open communication, fostering a culture of innovation and adaptability.
 Team members feel empowered to suggest improvements and contribute to the organizational response to change, ensuring a more resilient and successful organization.

 Potential for Abuse of Power